Tomiloba21/Tomiloba21/README.md

 # Hi there, I'm Tomiloba! 👋

-I'm a passionate backend developer and a computer science student with a knack for creating robust solutions.
+I'm a passionate backend developer  with a knack for creating robust solutions.
 My skills revolve around:

 - **Languages:** Java
-- **Currently Exploring:**Spring and Java for Android development
+- **Currently** Exploring:**Spring boot and Java for Android development

 ## About Me